benjaminfjones/tilde-club-bfj/content/posts/ross-littlewood.md

 ## Ross-Littlewood Paradox

 Ross has a vase.
-Littlewood has many small balls; one for each natural number 1, 2, 3, ....
+Littlewood has many small balls; one for each natural number
+$1, 2, 3, \dots$

-Littlewood first drops balls 1, 2, ...
-10 into the vase.
+Littlewood first drops balls $1, 2, \ldots 10$ into the vase.
 Ross does not like that.
 The incident triggers the following game to start.
 In the game, Ross and Littlewood take alternating turns.
 In a round, Ross goes first then Littlewood responds.

-First round: Ross is mad about the balls so he removes ball 1 from the vase.
+First round: Ross is mad about the balls so he removes ball $1$ from the vase.
-Littlewood responds by dropping in balls 11, 12, ...
-20. Second round: Ross removes ball
+Littlewood responds by dropping in balls $11, 12, \ldots 20$.
+Second round: Ross removes ball
-2. Littlewood responds again, dropping balls 21, 22, ...
-30.
+$2$.
+Littlewood responds again, dropping balls $21, 22, \ldots 30$.

 This goes on...